seek4science/seek/docs/OIDC_API_CREDENTIALS.md

 `SWD.cache = Rails.cache` was rejected too: its cache key is the host alone, so two issuers sharing a host would collide, and it is shared with the browser login path.

-Caching explicitly instead stores only strings, under SEEK's own namespaced keys, with chosen expiries, and changes nothing about web login.
+ruby-jwt offers no caching of its own — its key set loader is the hook, and what it caches is our business.
+So caching explicitly is the only option in any case: it stores only strings, under SEEK's own namespaced keys, with chosen expiries, and changes nothing about web login.

 ### Bounding what an attacker can cost the provider